Institute of Chartered Accountants of Sierra Leone

 The institute notes that most candidates are working while studying for their CPA qualification and fulfill their practical experience requirement in this way.
 ICASL has helped place some students who have already passed examinations with employers.

-In regards to CPD, ICASL requires its members to comply with CPD requirements which are 40 CPD credits per year.
+In regard to CPD, ICASL requires its members to comply with CPD requirements which are 40 CPD credits per year.
 In 2018, the institute offered three trainings and in 2019, it has four planned with the most recent being in January 2019 on IFRS.
 ICASL members must submit evidence of compliance with CPD to ACCA, which handles any issues of non-compliance.